• Skip to primary navigation

 The Spaghetti part of the program

-The spaghetti noodles were tossed in a quick sauce of olive oil, garlic, anchovies (don't make a face, they add a lot of flavor but do not taste fishy at all) along with some fresh basil, parsley, and capers...
+The spaghetti noodles were tossed in a quick sauce of olive oil, garlic, and anchovies (don't make a face, they add a lot of flavor but do not taste fishy at all) along with some fresh basil, parsley, and capers...

 Garlic Spaghetti